simpleguyon/Salary_prediction_FastAPI_deployment/README.md

-# Salary Prediction MLOps Capstone
+# Salary Prediction MLOps Project

 This project trains three salary prediction models, tracks them with MLflow, serves the best model with FastAPI, and generates an Evidently AI drift report